 -Experience with Microsoft Office, Google Drive and various social media formats preferred but not required

-How to Apply: Send a cover letter, resume, and three references to Operations Director Chris Rowell at Pigeonkeyops@gmail.com Please send materials in ONE e-mail and mention how you learned about the internship.
+How to Apply: Send a cover letter, resume, and three references to Operations Director Chris Rowell at Pigeonkeyops@gmail.com.
+Please send materials in ONE e-mail and mention how you learned about the internship.
 Applicants without a cover letter or who send separate emails will not be considered.
-Review of applications will begin as received.
-Qualified candidates will be contacted to schedule interviews via SKYPE & hiring will be conducted on a rolling basis.
-The final application deadline is November, 30th, 2018.
-If you are selected for an interview, you will be notified.
+Review of applications will begin as received; If you are selected for an interview, you will be notified.